Mississippi

 Gambling, in general, has been a big part of Mississippi for decades.
 Even with sports betting legalized in a primarily retail format, the state has cleared over $320 million in handle every year since 2019, with the record year being $586 million in total placed wagers in 2021.

-In February 2025, Mississippi's all-time total betting handle, meaning the complete amount of placed sports wagers, cleared the $3 billion mark.
+In February 2025, Mississippi's all-time total betting handle, which represents the total amount of placed sports wagers, surpassed the $3 billion mark.
 It's a small milestone compared to other US states with fully legal online betting, but a milestone nonetheless.
 One can only imagine how much the state could make from remote registration and allowing residents to place bets from anywhere in the state.

 Mississippi sports betting record months: